 What is the easiest way to vacuum a pool?

-The easiest way to vacuum a pool is using a robotic pool cleaner like a Dolphin Nautilus CC Plus.
-You just put the cleaner in the pool, and off it goes, doing all of the hard work for you.
+A robotic pool cleaner like a Dolphin Nautilus CC Plus is the easiest way to vacuum a pool.
+You just put the cleaner in the pool, and off it goes, doing all the hard work for you.
 This normally takes around 2 hours to complete its cleaning cycle.

-My Dolphin pool cleaner is the best purchase for the pool I have ever made.
+My Dolphin pool cleaner is the best purchase I have ever made for the pool.
 It saves me hours of work each month.

 How to use a shop vac to drain a pool

-If you just want to remove some water from your pool, perhaps after the water level has increased after rain, then you could use a pool vac to do this if you have no easy or quicker way of doing it.
+If you want to remove some water from your pool, perhaps after the water level has increased after rain, you could use a pool vac to do this if you have no easy or quicker way.
 Since shop vacs do not have a very high water flow, as stated, this will be quite a slow process.

-To do it, you would just follow the instructions above without needing to vacuum.
+To do it, you would just follow the instructions above without a vacuum.

 See my post “How to drain water from a pool after rain” for other ways of emptying a pool.